 Successful candidates can continue to A-Level Media Studies or a wide range of BTEC qualifications in Media Production, Film, Animation or Design.
-Many students also go on to complete apprenticeships within the Media Industries and/or study a media-related course at university.
+Many students also go on to complete apprenticeships within the Media Industry such as Pinewood and/or study a mediarelated course at university.